-Today I feel deeply blessed to be on staff with the Gangaji Foundation, continuing to contribute with content editing and writing, as well as managing Gangaji’s events.
-I am doubly blessed to be working alongside such an exquisite family of staff, volunteers, donors, and regional coordinators, all who share a passion for living a true life in love and truth.
+Today I feel deeply blessed to be on staff with the Gangaji Foundation, continuing to contribute with content editing and writing, as well as managing Gangaji’s prison program.
+I am doubly blessed to be working alongside such an exquisite family of staff, volunteers, and donors, all who share a passion for living a true life in love and truth.
 We often remark that Gangaji’s greatest gift to us is one another!”

 Tom Hoffman - AV Manager

 I met Gangaji in 2006.
 What she said sounded exactly right to me.
-That meeting was the fulfillment of my adult life of searching for ‘what is the truth?’.
+That meeting was the fulfillment of my adult life of searching for and answer to "what is the truth?"